tbctan/makegofeeworkagain/1-GPAW.md

 ### Preparation

-Select intel module and use it consistently throughout install. make sure these are loaded with module list `module load intel/2020.2.254 intelmpi/2020.2.254`
+Select intel module and use it consistently throughout install. make sure these are loaded with module list.
+`module load intel/2020.2.254 intelmpi/2020.2.254`

 ### Install Python